gulam101/RESTFUL-API/README.md

 I used Postman to view the data in either XML or JSON.
 I learnt about how API work using the RESTFUL API.

 I didn’t add any unit testing to the project.
 The whole point of this exercise was to remember and understand the basic concepts of API’s.
 If you want to see data, then load up the project in any web browser (preferably Chrome or Firefox) and then where the URL link is go next to it and type in this “/API/Person” (Without the “”) then press enter then you can see the data in XML.

+### What I learnt:
+- Learnt about RESTFUL-API
+- Learnt about ASP.Net
+- Increased knowledge on Razor
+- Further understanding of HTML, CSS and JavaScript

 I learnt about the API design and architecture constraints: